Checkmarx/JS-SCP/src/input-validation/data-sources.md

 While classifying data sources don't take them as trusted because of the size or importance of the entity ruling them.
-If the data source is out of your control you're better classifying them as untrusted, otherwise your application can be compromised through them.
+If the data source is out of your control you are better classifying them as untrusted, otherwise your application can be compromised through them.

 Other data source checks include: